-Figure 1 provides the full set of immigrant attributes that we experimentally varied, thus offering comparisons for effect sizes (note that the confidence intervals are too small to be visible due to the large sample size).
-The four attributes listed at the bottom of Figure 1 provide strong support for the first hypothesis: The probability that an immigrant from a rival country is granted permanent resident status is 7.6 percentage points lower compared to an immigrant from a nonrival country.
-As we will see in a moment, the antipathy towards certain rivals and the sympathy for certain non-rivals is so strong that there is a net preference for country of origins with a larger perceived racial/cultural distance-the opposite of what important strands in the literature would expect.
-According to Figure 1, immigrants who are perceived as culturally and racially similar are 1.2 percentage points less likely to receive permanent resident status in the experiment compared to immigrants who are perceived as racially and culturally more distant.
+Figure 1 provides the full set of immigrant attributes that we experimentally varied, thus offering comparisons for effect sizes.
+The four attributes listed at the bottom of Figure 1 provide strong support for the first hypothesis: the probability that an immigrant from a rival country is granted permanent resident status is 7.6 percentage points lower compared to an immigrant from a non-rival country.
+As we will see in a moment, the antipathy toward certain rivals and the sympathy for certain non-rivals is so strong that there is a net preference for country of origins with a larger perceived racial/cultural distance-the opposite of what important strands in the literature would expect.
+According to Figure 1, immigrants who are perceived as culturally and racially similar are 1.2 percentage points less likely to receive permanent resident status compared to immigrants who are perceived as racially and culturally more distant.
 How do these effect sizes compare to those of other often-studied attributes?
-The effects of rivalry are smaller than those of unemployment status or language proficiency, as Table 1 shows, but larger than length of residency and gender.
-We will come back to the question of effect sizes further below.
+The effects of rivalry are smaller than those of unemployment status or language proficiency, as Table 1 shows, but larger than the length of residency and gender.
+We will come back to the question of effect sizes further